bitw/larulogin/README.md

 Connect and configure uLogin
 ----------------------------

-In [личном кабинете](https://ulogin.ru/lk.php) you need to add your site and confirm the test.
+In [your account](https://ulogin.ru/lk.php) you need to add your site and confirm the test.

 Use